lgrangeia/ttgo_wifiscan/README.md

 Very simple wifi monitor for TTGo T-Display.
 This code has been mostly stolen from other examples.

 Button up/down changes Wifi channel, long press button down enters sleep mode

+Thank you @kripthor for the hardware, this is great stuff :)